ssricardo/anki-web-browser/README.md

   * Or use one of the _no selection_ options (*from version 3.0*)
 * Import text and images directly from a website to current card

-> [ TODO ] All previews below need to be updated, as current version has many improvements like Tabs
+> [ TODO ] All preview images below need to be updated, as current version has many improvements like Tabs

 To check new features, check out [Release notes](RELEASE_NOTES)